 Matt Damon celebrated his 46th birthday by presenting a new trailer for the upcoming movie, The Great Wall, at Comic Con in New York.

-The film, directed by Crouching Tiger’s Zhang Yimou, was slated for whitewashing after its first trailer was released.
+The film, directed by House Of Flying Dagger‘s Zhang Yimou, was slated for whitewashing after its first trailer was released.

 Amongst the critics was Fresh Off The Boat’s Constance Wu, who posted a rant on social media, including, “our heroes don’t look like Matt Damon.
 They look like Malala.
 Ghandi.
 Mandela”.

 Can we all at least agree that hero-bias & “but it’s really hard to finance” are no longer excuses for racism?
 TRY pic.twitter.com/mvNet5PrtH

 — Constance Wu (@ConstanceWu) July 29, 2016